 As a generalist, I think the best thing about what I do is having the freedom to explore different topics.
 My museum-world projects have encompassed everything from jazz and veterinary medicine to civics and ecology.
 Other work ranges from corporate websites, membership brochures for nonprofits, branding guidelines, and even retail packaging.

-Lockkeeper’s House, National Mall and Memorial Park
+Lockkeeper’s House, National Mall & Memorial Park

 Photos: exterior by Yuhan Zhang; all others Trivium Interactive